naragurgel/serenity_oils_aroma/README.md

 | message | TextField  | Message content from the user           | Required                             |                 |

 - <strong> Create</strong> - Users initiate contact by submitting their inquiries and messages.
 - <strong> Read</strong> - Admins and support staff access and review user inquiries.
+(Django admin)
 - <strong> Update</strong> - Admins can respond to inquiries to provide assistance.
+(Django admin)
 - <strong> Delete</strong> - Admins can remove inquiries that have been addressed or are no longer needed.
+(Django admin)

 # Features